medic/cht-docs/content/en/apps/guides/hosting/monitoring.md

 ##### Email

 To support sending email alerts from Grafana, you must update the `smtp` section of your `grafana/grafana.ini` file with your SMTP server configuration.
-Ten, in the web interface, add the desired recipient email addresses in the `grafana-default-email` contact point settings.
+Then, in the web interface, add the desired recipient email addresses in the `grafana-default-email` contact point settings.

 ##### Slack